-Viking had much lower spatial resolution than HiRISE, and a different lighting geometry, which made it look like a face.
+Viking had much lower spatial resolution than HiRISE, and at the time the picture was taken, a different lighting geometry, which made it look like a face.
 Yes, it does look like a face in this image.
 But things aren’t always as they appear, especially in low resolution and bad light.
 These newer and better images, starting with the Mars Orbiter Camera on the Mars Global Surveyor (which took images of the Cydonia region in 1998 and 2001) and now HiRISE — which shows incredible detail from 300 kilometers above the surface — have certainly set the record straight.
 Unfortunately, some people still cling to the notion of a face on Mars.

 Here’s another look at the ‘face,’ a 3D perspective view of the Face on Mars landform, created from an image from MOC, which shows a side view of the feature,